jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

+NOTE: this is just example of ENTER to have this behavior it's better to create prompt as function.

 this will change the prompt with counter for each enter.

 The order of mnemonics look like this CTRL+META+SHIFT+ALT and at the begining is special modifier HOLD the shortcut will be invoked when you hold the key.